Noland Smith: Professional career

-Known as "Super Gnat" for his short stature and light weight -- he was listed at 5-6 1/4 and 154 pounds -- he was the smallest-sized player in the AFL or NFL of his era.
-Smith was drafted by the Kansas City Chiefs in the sixth round of the 1967 AFL Draft.
+Known as "Super Gnat" for his short stature and light weight—he was listed at 5-6 1/4 and 154 pounds—he was the smallest-sized player in the AFL or NFL of his era.
+Smith was selected by the Kansas City Chiefs in the sixth round of the 1967 AFL draft.
 In his rookie season with the Chiefs in 1967, Smith led the American Football League in kickoff return yardage with 1,360 yards.
-On December 17, 1967, Smith returned a kickoff 106 yards for a touchdown, still the longest kickoff return in Kansas City Chiefs history.
+On December 17, 1967, Smith returned a kickoff 106 yards for a touchdown, which held the record for longest kickoff return in Kansas City Chiefs history for 49 years until Knile Davis broke it on January 9, 2016.
 Smith currently ranks 18th on the NFL's all-time kick return average list with 26.06 yards per return.

 During his three seasons in the AFL and the NFL with the Chiefs and 49ers, Smith was almost exclusively on kickoff and punt returns, with 63 punt returns for 635 yards and one touchdown and 82 kickoff returns for 2,137 yards and one touchdown, but only three rushing attempts for six yards, two pass receptions for 57 yards.